 This includes never and we mean never ever using your EzyRoller near cars, traffic, pools or where visibility is impaired.
 Never use your EzyRoller on slopes, near steps, hills or swimming pools.

 Your EzyRoller is designed to be used on flat, clean and dry surfaces where its motion principle is most efficient.
 The brake is not designed to stop your EzyRoller at high speed; this will cause excessive wear of the wheels that will then need replacing.
 It can also damage the structural strength of your EzyRoller.

 Here is a list of frequently asked questions.
-If you can't find your answer please feel free to email us at firstname.lastname@example.org.
-Please always remember that children's safety is paramount and always supervise kids; NEVER let them use their EzyRoller near car.
+If you can't find your answer please feel free to email us on firstname.lastname@example.org.
+Please always remember that children's safety is paramount and always supervise kids; NEVER let them use their EzyRoller near cars.

 A: Privacy is super important to us.
 None of the personal information you share with us will be shared by someone else or another third party.
 Straight and simple.

 A: The EzyRoller like similar toys in its category uses a locomotion principle called cambering motion.
 It uses a simple left/right movement (in our case created by the legs pushing on the moving front bar) to create an action/reaction very similar to the one used by snakes.
 If you were to look on the ground at the marks left by an EzyRoller it would look like a sinus curve.

 Q: Which surfaces does it work on?